jall/dotfiles/README.md

 ## Notes

+* Jetbrains IDEs
+    * Settings are contained as `settings.jar` file & aren't very nice to VC.
+    * No cli I can find, so settings must be imported by hand once the IDEs are installed.
 * LaTeX
     * brew does not provide the simpler CLI tools like pdflatex - you have to get the whole MacTex cask, which is a 2GB install & a lot more than I currently want.